Skip to main content

 The curriculum proposed by the teacher should be adapted to the needs and abilities of the pupils.
 The head approves curricula for the use at school at the request of the teacher or the team of teachers concerned and after consultation with the school's teaching council (composed of the head and all teachers).

-Teachers may choose a textbook from among the textbooks approved for the use at school by the minister responsible for school education.
+Teachers may choose textbooks from among those approved for the use at school by the minister responsible for school education.
 The school head publishes a list of textbooks to be used at a given school from the beginning of the next school year.
 The legislation also allows teachers to implement curricula using educational resources / materials which are not considered textbooks in legal or practical terms.
 Costs of textbooks are, in general, covered by pupils and their parents (legal guardians).

 Schools are required to install special Internet safety software on computers used for teaching and learning.
 The software should protect pupils, in particular, against pornography, brutal and aggressive contents, contents breaking social norms and promoting hatred and discrimination.